 Catch the best views and take a seat at the revolving auditorium

 You already know now that Cesky Krumlov is magic.
 But you also need to find the best viewpoints so you can return home with proof.
-Besides the Cesky Krumlov Castle Tower, you’ll also discover superb views from Seminární zahrada, a hidden little courtyard that offers the perfect perching point to photograph the town’s skyline, and from the beautiful gardens of the castle.
+Besides the Castle Tower, you’ll also discover superb views from Seminární zahrada, a hidden little courtyard that offers the perfect perching point to photograph the town’s skyline, and from the beautiful gardens of the castle.

 And yes, there’s also a revolving auditorium in Cesky Krumlov, another proof that everything here is different, special, and unique.
 This is an open-air theatre housed in the gardens of the Cesky Krumlov castle, the perfect place to attend a play or opera performance during the summer.

 Private Note: Wesley Baker the Founder and Chief Editor of Pure Vacations spent a lot of time visiting Cesky Krumlov between 1989 to 1992, he saw the change from Communist to Democracy and saw the positive change that early tourism businesses had to the town.
 He feels very privileged to have friends in the town even to this day.
-He walked the streets that are now flooded with tourists alone and says it was like stepping back in time…
+He walked the streets that are now full with tourists alone and says it was like stepping back in time…